sarahwalters/qual-tool/QUESTIONS.md

 - Single-line responses desirable, or is preserving the multi-line-ness important?
 - Zero-index or one-index?
 - How should search work?
+What kind of inputs?
+What kind of sorting?